 The Center for Evaluation oversees all student, course, and program evaluation in the Program in Medical Education.
 Oversight falls into four major areas:

 The Center provides guidance and expertise to faculty who wish to develop examinations and integrative exercises to assess student performance in courses and clerkships (See Sections 1.04 and 2.03 for more information on student assessment in the MD program).
 The Center also oversees two centrally administered Objective Structured Clinical Exams (OSCEs).
-The first OSCEs occur in Year II in Patient-Doctor II and HST Introduction to Clinical Medicine for HST students.
+The first OSCEs occur in Year II in Patient-Doctor II for New Pathway students and in Introduction to Clinical Medicine for HST students.
 The second OSCE is the Comprehensive Exam, taken by all students at the completion of the PCE.
 Passing the latter is a graduation requirement for all HMS students.
 Students in the Pathways curriculum will complete OSCEs for the Practice of Medicine course during the Professional Development Weeks that occur during the preclerkship component of the Pathways curriculum.

 Student evaluation of educational experiences

 The Center oversees the administration and collection of anonymous student evaluations of core courses, clerkships, and faculty.
 Student evaluation of core courses and clerkships is mandatory.
-Each student is required to complete an evaluation at the end of each core educational experience before receiving his/her grade for that course until a completed evaluation has been submitted.
-The Center for Evaluation collects, summarizes, and analyzes these data to create an Annual Report of students’ evaluations of preclinical courses and the Guide to the Clerkships.
+Each student is required to complete an evaluation at the end of each core educational experience and will not receive his/her grade for that course until a completed evaluation has been submitted.
+The Center for Evaluation collects, summarizes, and analyzes these data to create an Annual Report of students’ evaluations of preclerkship courses and the Guide to the Clerkships.
 These reports provide PME and course and clerkship leadership with information that is the basis of ongoing quality improvement, and the Guide to the Clerkships provides students with information about PCE sites.

 The School’s course/clerkship survey policy is designed to maximize student participation and candor while providing course/clerkship directors and teaching faculty with timely survey results.
 In order to protect student confidentiality and ensure the integrity of the survey process, results are not released to course/clerkship faculty until the students’ final grades have been submitted to the Registrar’s Office.
 The feedback students provide to course/clerkship directors and faculty should be written respectfully and in the context of professional behavior.
 It should be aimed at providing thoughtful, candid feedback directed at the improvement of performance in the same manner that students expect from faculty about their own performance, and it should avoid offensive or abusive language.